Mo Ibrahim: Mo Ibrahim Foundation

-In 2006, Ibrahim founded the Mo Ibrahim Foundation, which is headquartered in London and Dakar, to strengthen sound governance and leadership in Africa.
+In 2006, Ibrahim founded the Mo Ibrahim Foundation, which is headquartered in London and Dakar.
 In 2007, the Foundation inaugurated the Mo Ibrahim Prize for Achievement in African Leadership, to recognise outstanding political leadership on the continent, with the first recipient former president Joaquim Chissano of Mozambique.

 Nelson Mandela was named an Honorary Laureate in 2007.
 The Prize has been awarded a further five times, most recently in 2021 to former president of Niger, Mahamadou Issoufou.

-Every year, the Foundation publishes the Ibrahim Index of African Governance, which ranks the governance performance of all 54 African countries.
+Every two years, the Foundation publishes the Ibrahim Index of African Governance, which ranks the governance performance of all 54 African countries.
 The Foundation defines governance as "the provision of political, social and economic public goods and services that every citizen has the right to expect from their government, and that a government has the responsibility to deliver to its citizens."

-The Foundation hosts an annual event, the Ibrahim Governance Weekend (IGW), which brings together prominent players from across Africa and globally, to discuss issues of importance to Africa's progress.
+The Foundation hosts a biennial event, the Ibrahim Governance Weekend (IGW), which brings together prominent players from across Africa and globally, to discuss issues of importance to Africa's progress.

 The Foundation offers scholarships at University of Birmingham, SOAS, and London Business School.
 These scholarships are on topics of International Development at University of Birmingham, Governance of Development in Africa at SOAS, and an MBA at London Business School.
 The scholarships are initiated for African students, both master students and postgraduates.

 Other activities

-Ibrahim contributes to the leadership and activities of numerous other organisations, including the B Team, Council on Foreign Relations, Commission on State Fragility, Global Alliance Foundation, ONE, Open Government Partnership, School of Transnational Governance at the European University Institute, the World Bank ID4D and the World Justice Project.
+Ibrahim contributes to the leadership and activities of numerous other organisations, including the B Team, Council on Foreign Relations, Commission on State Fragility, Global Alliance Foundation, ONE, Open Government Partnership, School of Transnational Governance at the European University Institute, the World Bank ID4D, Crisis Group and the World Justice Project.

 Ibrahim is the co-founder and co-chair of the Africa-Europe Foundation, which was established in 2020 to strengthen Africa-Europe relations.